Course Code: MJH

 Duration: 2 Years

 The emphasis is on practical work with work placements in both years.
-Second years compete to do a fully-funded work placement in Finland.
 Graduates from this course work as sports journalists, reporters, radio presenters, TV producers, editors of newspapers and magazines and more recently in digital marketing positions that require a grounding in multimedia journalism with advanced social media skills.

 The academic entry requirements may be waived for mature applicants (21+) Applicants must present a portfolio of published/unpublished written work at interview and demonstrate an interest in and aptitude for journalism.
 The academic entry requirements may be waived for mature applicants (21+).